MicrosoftDocs/windows-powershell-docs/docset/windows/networkcontroller/get-networkcontrollerloadbalancerinboundnatrule.md

 ```

 ### -LoadBalancerId
-Specifies the load balancer where the inbount NAT rule belongs
+Specifies the load balancer where the inbound NAT rule belongs

 ```yaml
 Type: String[]